 Client used the wrong card and wants to repay

-You’ll need to edit the file to add a new payment, then resend it.
-Once approved, the client can submit the new payment.
+Resend the file Once approved, the client can submit the new payment.

 Refund needed before payment is received